 The Metabolic Code Protocol is unique in that it condenses and systematizes an enormous amount of clinical information into an approach that works for patients and is easily taught to health professionals.
 It views metabolism as a sum total of all the factors that influence health throughout one’s life.
 These factors include stress, environment, spirituality, prescription drugs, exercise and diet.
 The protocol begins with an extensive web-based questionnaire which helps identify various traditional and non- traditional lab tests (blood, urine, saliva).
 This testing explores traditional measures, as well as many areas such as toxic levels, food allergies, drug-nutrient depletions and how all of these factors are interrelated.

 Based on the testing results, the Metabolic Code Protocol will provide the doctors and patients with an individual “road map” to significantly enhance their health and vitality.
 This “road map” will include what foods to eat, nutritional supplements and exercise.
 The plan will teach patients how to establish long-term health goals.
 This unique approach to health care can be applied to virtually any health condition and, if followed, produces significant results in people who have not had success with conventional medicine alone.
 These conditions include:

-In addition to the Metabolic code protocol, the Metabolic Code will provide physicians other support tools including both a “self care” and “in clinic” weight loss programs, food and diet resources, nutritional supplement recommendation, and educational resources for the practice and patients (monographs, newsletters, food program alternatives, etc.)
+In addition to the Metabolic code protocol, the Metabolic Code will provide practitioners other support tools including both a “self care” and “in clinic” weight loss programs, food and diet resources, nutritional supplement recommendation, and educational resources for the practice and patients (monographs, newsletters, food program alternatives, etc.)